 This acts as an extension to the research and discovery phase, but it’s also important to point out the assumptions and risks in your implementation plan.
 This can include paid time off or holidays you didn’t factor into your timeline, budget constraints, losing personnel, market instability or even tools that require repair before your implementation can commence.

 Each activity must include a primary champion to be the owner of it.
-For tasks to be properly assigned, this champion will need to do the delegating, ensure that all systems are working as per usual, keep track of their teams’ productivity and more.
-In the case where a risk becomes reality, this person can manage it on a more micro level so that no one person has to take full responsibility.
-Task management software is practically essential for this aspect.
+For tasks to be properly assigned, this champion will need to do the delegating.
+This means that they ensure that all systems are working as per usual, keep track of their teams’ productivity and more.
+Project planning software is practically essential for this aspect.

 - Who needs to be involved in the plan?